invinceyble/where-is/README.md

 ## Where is Vincey?

 ### About the project
 I built an R Shiny app that let people know where I was when I was travelling around Europe in Summer 2017.
-You can view the app [here](http://whereis.vinceyau.me) and the project site [here](https://invinceyble.github.io/where-is) (incomplete).
+You can view the app [here](http://whereis.vinceyau.me).

 ### Contents
 - Data